 In Warcraft3, Grom Hellscream and the rest of the Warsong clan drink the blood of Mannoroth and use their restored chaos-empowered strength to slay the demigod Cenarius.
 This puts them under the thrall of Mannoroth again.
 When Thrall confronts Grom, the latter confesses that the Orcs were not forcefully corrupted by the Burning Legion as Thrall always believed.
 Grom and the other chieftains gave themselves and their clans willingly to the Legion, and drank Mannoroth's blood.

-Twisted a bit thanks to the ambiguous nature of the 'demon' in Shadow of the Colossus: Wander brings the corpse of his love to a forbidden temple and strikes a deal with the power sealed there (Dormin), slay the sixteen Colossi, and Dormin will revive Mono.
+Twisted a bit thanks to the ambiguous nature of the 'demon' in Shadow of the Colossus: Wander brings the corpse of his love to a forbidden temple and strikes a deal with the power sealed there (Dormin): slay the sixteen Colossi, and Dormin will revive Mono.
 Exactly what Dormin is never fully gets explained, but Lord Emon and his men treat Dormin like a horrific demon, and Dormin's true form being a giant horned Living Shadow and taking over Wander's body don't exactly help Their case.
-That said, Dormin does keep Their end of the bargain: in the end, Mono is resurrected, just as They promised.
+That said, Dormin does keep Their end of the bargain: in the end, Mono is resurrected, just as They promised, and the fact that They say They're "borrowing" Wander's body implies They were going to give it back at some point.
+Not to mention They actually warn Wander that dealing with Them might not turn out well for him in the end, which is uncommon behavior for a demon, to say the least.

 The Secret World has many examples of characters who, whether directly or indirectly, were offered opportunities in this spirit from the beings behind the filth.
 The players are offered such opportunities at some points, and fight other characters who have done so.